 Consultation close date: 1st May

 To support the consultation and provide interested stakeholders with the opportunity to gain further clarity prior to the submission of their response.
-As a result, we are holding two webinars and two events, which you can register for by using the links provided below:
+As a result, we held two webinars and two events, which you can access using the links provided below: